zyxstudycs/Automatic-driving-robot/README.md

 3. To make it successfully detect traffic signs, and make decision based on them, we add filter method on each image, aims to highlight traffic signs in the image, this make great progress on the accuracy and finally get 94% of accuracy.

+the image before filtering:

+the image after filtering: